-During the last week of March, members will be mailed a nomination form that looks a little different than in the past (see Fig. 1).
-The new form is intended to make it clearer that this is a nomination form determining the slate of nominees (it is not a voting ballot) and how to properly fill out and submit the form.
+During the last week of March, members were mailed a nomination form (see Fig. 1).
+This is a nomination form determining the slate of nominees.
+It is not a voting ballot.
 Each form is customized for its receiver, so your nomination form will have your name, address, member number, etc., already filled out.
-All you have to do is write in a nominee, with their address and information, sign the nomination form, and return it.
+All you have to do is write in a nominee with his or her address and information, sign the nomination form, and return it.